Is Your Dog Depressed? | Signs of Canine Depression

 • Loss of predictability in life

-• or Loss of a primary caregiver
+• Loss of a primary caregiver

 2. Loss of Love, After Knowing Love

-Studies have found that dogs found as strays or rescued from difficult home situations are less likely to show “awake but motionless”, depressive behavior.
+Studies have found that dogs found as strays or rescued from difficult home situations are less likely to show “awake but motionless” depressive behavior.

 Alternatively, dogs who are given up by their owners tend to show more depressive behaviors in their new environments.